pantelis/artificial-intelligence/_sources/intro.md

 **Communication** {octicon}`megaphone;1em;sd-text-info`
 ^^^

 We use Discord for all communication and questions related to lectures and projects.
-Info has already been sent to you via Canvas.
+Info has already been sent to you via Canvas and Brightspace.
 Please install Discord in your smartphones as well.

 :::